Staff Honoured for AoC Award

-Staff and students have been celebrating at the news that the College has been awarded the prestigious Association of Colleges (AoC) Beacon Award for Staff Development in Further Education.
+Staff and students celebrated as the College was awarded the prestigious Association of Colleges (AoC) Beacon Award for Staff Development in Further Education.

-The College won the award for the way it has embedded an excellent lesson observation process to support the development of teaching and learning.
-We did this by creating an expert observation team committed to the development of excellent teaching, learning and assessment.
-The staff members who trained in ‘Licence to Observe’ are recognised both within the college and in the local press.
-The approach has enabled more robust, reliable and evidence-based decisions about the quality of teaching and learning which has had a positive impact on learners.
+We won the award for the way we have embedded an excellent lesson observation process to support the high quality development of teaching and learning.
+The College did this by creating an expert observation team as part of the ‘License to Observe’ project, which is committed to the development of excellent teaching, learning and assessment.

 back to top